EO Modulation Systems

 Figure 5.
 Sectioning a modulator into two pieces, with the electrical drive in parallel and the optical drive in series, is one means of extending bandwidth to 100 MHz without enduring difficult electrical-drive conditions.

 Maintaining a 50-ohm characteristic impedance keeps the interconnecting balance cable at a commercially available value and also removes the difficult power-handling requirements that a 25-ohm structure would have required.
 The amplifier is capable of putting out more than 40 watts of RF power from DC to 100 MHz.
-All of the transmitted RF, after propagating down the electro-optic modulator, is absorbed by high-power thick- film resistors, which terminate the line in the proper characteristic impedance.
+All of the transmitted RF, after propagating down the electro-optic modulator, is absorbed by high-power thick-film resistors, which terminate the line in the proper characteristic impedance.
 No electrical power is absorbed in the modulator head, as all the elements are reactive.

 Large-signal, DC-coupled linear amplifiers have to deal with very large dynamic power changes within the active devices.
-This device dissipation change versus operating point shows up in the output as a signature or “thermal tail”, which will effect the overall repeatability of the input/output transfer function.
+This device dissipation change versus operating point shows up in the output as a signature or “thermal tail”, which will affect the overall repeatability of the input/output transfer function.
 Good repeatability is essential in analog imaging recorders for tight correlation between the video input signal and resultant exposure level.
 Thermal time constants of small-geometry devices can be in the 2 to 3-microsecond range, well within the more dominant, low frequency imaging detail.
 The only practical way to minimize this effect is to make the quiescent amplifier current large with respect to the current signal, thus making the particular stage dissipation remain fairly constant.
 Closed-loop feedback is not practical because the inherent propagation delay through the amplifier is typically of the order of tens of nanoseconds, thus limiting the loop bandwidth to a few megahertz.

-Modulator Bias Control
+Modulator Bias Control to Minimize Residual Amplitude Modulation

 Typically, two different types of automatic servo systems can be used, depending on the application.
 For scanning systems, where a “dead time” (retrace) is available, a sampled loop is often used (Figure 6).
 During the dead time, a signal is applied to the system at J2 that instructs the loop to start operation.
 A signal is generated by the clock, amplified by the RF power amplifier, and sent to the modulator.
-A photodetector examines the resultant modulation, while a sample -and-hold extracts amplitude phase information.
+A photodetector examines the resultant modulation, while a sample-and-hold extracts amplitude phase information.
 The resultant error signal (if any) is amplified and applied to the modulator through the bias amplifier to reduce the operating point error.
 The sampled system can set the operating point at either minimum or maximum transmission, as required by system format.

 Figure 6.
 Servo control technique for a rastered scanning system takes advantage of the “dead time” in the flyback.
 The operating point can be either the 0%- or 100%-transmission level.